19 dead, including 9 children, in NYC apartment fire

-NEW YORK — Nineteen people, including 9 children, have been killed in an apartment fire in New York City, in what the city’s fire commissioner called one of the worst blazes in recent memory.
+NEW YORK — At least 19 people, including nine children, died in a fire Sunday at a Bronx apartment building, the deadliest blaze in New York City in more than three decades.

-Stefan Ringel, a senior adviser to Mayor Eric Adams, confirmed the death toll Sunday to The Associated Press, while a city official who was not authorized to speak publicly confirmed the number of children dead.
+Stefan Ringel, a senior adviser to Mayor Eric Adams, confirmed the death toll.
+He said the children killed were 16 years old or younger.

-More than five dozen people were injured and 13 people were still in critical condition in the hospital, Ringel said.
-The majority of victims were suffering from severe smoke inhalation, FDNY Commissioner Daniel Nigro said at a press conference earlier that afternoon.
+Thirteen people remained hospitalized in critical condition, Ringel said.
+In all, more than five dozen people were hurt.
+Most of the victims had severe smoke inhalation, fire Commissioner Daniel Nigro said.

-According to the FDNY, approximately 200 firefighters responded to the scene at the Bronx’s Twin Park apartments, a 19-story building on East 181st Street.
+Adams called the fire’s toll “horrific.”
+At a news conference Sunday near the building, he said: “This is going to be one of the worst fires that we have witnessed during modern times.”

 Firefighters “found victims on every floor and were taking them out in cardiac and respiratory arrest,” Nigro said.
-“That is unprecedented in our city.
-We expect there to be numerous fatalities.”
+“That is unprecedented in our city.”

-Nigro compared the severity of the fire to the Happy Land social club fire, which killed 87 people in 1990 when man set fire to the building after getting into an argument with his former girlfriend and being thrown out of the club.
+Approximately 200 firefighters responded to the building on East 181st Street, around 11 a.m.
+Sunday.
+Initial reports said the fire was on the third floor of the 19-story building, with flames blowing out the windows.

+News photographers captured images of firefighters entering the upper floors of the burning building on a ladder, multiple limp children being given oxygen after they were carried out and evacuees with faces covered in soot.

+Building resident Cristal Diaz, 27, told the New York Post she started putting wet towels at the bottom of her door after smelling smoke while drinking coffee in her living room.

+“Everything was crazy,” she said.
+“We didn’t know what to do.
+We looked out the windows and saw all the dead bodies they were taking with the blankets.”

-According to Nigro, Sunday’s fire originated in a duplex apartment spanning the second and third floors.
-Firefighters found the door to the apartment open, he said, which apparently allowed the fire to accelerate and spread smoke upward quickly.
+Sunday’s fire originated in a duplex apartment spanning the second and third floors, Nigro said.
+Firefighters found the door to the apartment open, he said, which apparently allowed the fire to quickly accelerate and spread smoke upward.

-The fire is not believed to be suspicious in origin but the cause is under investigation.
+The fire is not believed to be suspicious in origin but the cause is under investigation, officials said.

-Sunday’s fire comes just days after a house fire in Philadelphia left 12 people — including eight children — dead.
+The 120-unit is one of multiple buildings in the Twin Parks Northwest complex and was built in 1973 as part of a project to build modern, affordable housing throughout the Bronx.

+“Many of these buildings are old.
+Not every apartment has a fire alarm.
+Most of these buildings have no sprinkler system,” U.S. Rep. Ritchie Torres, a Democrat who represents the area, said on MSNBC.
+“And so the risk of a fire is much higher in lower income neighborhoods, in the Bronx, than it might be elsewhere in the city or in the country.”

 Comments are not available on this story.